BITS-GmbH/rest-analysis/README.md

     }
 }
 ```
-The `DecompressionFilter` class is a filter, that is used in the Spring Boot filter chain for tomcat.
+The `DecompressionFilter` class is a filter, that is used in the Spring Boot filter chain for Tomcat.
 All requests and responses pass through this filter in the chain.
 The `DecompressionFilter` uses the `DecompressionWrapper` class to handle the request input stream according to the Content-Encoding header value.
 The `DecompressionWrapper` class checks the Content-Encoding header and uses the appropriate decompression InputStream (GZIP or DEFLATE) to wrap the request input stream.
 The `getInputStream()` method creates and returns a `ServletInputStream` object with the wrapped input stream based on the Content-Encoding header value or returns the original ServletInputStream.